ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 Along with the application executables and documentation, two bash scripts will be installed:

-- /usr/local/bin/cumbia  (or whatever/install/prefix/bin/cumbia)
+- /usr/local/cumbia-libs/bin/cumbia  (or whatever/install/prefix/bin/cumbia)
-- /usr/share/bash-completion/completions/cumbia  (or wherever points the output of `pkg-config --variable=completionsdir bash-completion` )
+- source /usr/local/cumbia-libs/share/bash-completion.d/cumbia (output of `pkg-config --variable=completionsdir bash-completion` can also be used, edit qumbia-apps/cumbia/cumbia.pro and look for BASH_COMPLETION_DIR)

 They define shortcuts for the common operations provided by the *cumbia applications* as follows: